-William Estrada was born to immigrant parents and grew up assembling memories in California, Chicago, and Mexico.
-His teaching and art making practice focus on exploring inequality, migration, historical passivity, cultural recognition, self-preservation, and media representation in marginalized communities.
-He documents and engages experiences in public spaces to transform, question, and make connections to established and organic systems through discussion, creation, and promotion of counter narratives.
-He has worked as an educator and artist with Telpochcalli Elementary School, Chicago Arts Partnership in Education, Hyde Park Art Center, SkyArt, Marwen Foundation, Urban Gateways, DePaul University’s College Connect Program, Graffiti Institute, Prison + Neighborhood Art Project, and The School of The Art Institute of Chicago.
+William Estrada (he/him/él) grew up in California, Mexico, and Chicago.
+His teaching and art-making practice addresses inequity, migration, historical passivity, and cultural recognition in historically marginalized communities.
+He documents and engages experiences in public spaces to transform, question, and make connections to established and organic systems through discussion, creation, and amplification of stories through creativity already present.
+He is currently a faculty member at the University of Illinois Chicago School of Art and Art History and a Teaching Artist at Telpochcalli School.
+He has worked as an educator with Chicago Arts Partnership in Education, Hyde Park Art Center, SkyART, Marwen, Urban Gateways, DePaul University’s College Connect Program, Graffiti Institute, Vermont College of Fine Arts, Prison + Neighborhood Arts/Education Project, and the School of the Art Institute of Chicago.

-William’s practice attempts to record complex stories, ignored spaces, and the on-going struggle to connect urban life, academia, and the mainstream.
-His work is a discourse of existing images, text, and politics that appoints the audience to critically re-examine the meanings of their surroundings.
-As a teacher, artist, cultural worker, and urban anthropologist he reports, records, reveals, and imparts experiences you find in academic books, school halls, city streets, television sets, teacher lounges, kitchen tables, barrios, college campuses, and in the conversations of close friends.
+William’s art and teaching are a collaborative discourse of existing images, text, and politics that appoints the audience to re-examine public and private spaces critically.
+As a teacher, artist, and cultural worker, he reports, records, reveals, and amplifies experiences found in academic books, school halls, teacher lounges, kitchen tables, barrios, college campuses, and in the conversations of close friends to engage in radical imagination.
+William is currently engaging in collaborative work with the Mobilize Creative Collaborative, Chicago ACT Collective, and Justseeds Artists’ Cooperative.

 Featured Artworks